inboxpraveen/LLM-Minutes-of-Meeting/README.md

 ## Contributions Welcome:
 👩‍💻 We encourage contributions from the community to make this tool a game-changer for meetings everywhere.
 Contribute your ideas and expertise to help us achieve real-time transcription!

+## Instructions to run parallely
+celery -A app.celery worker